Financial Advising Services – the WHY

 So why is it so hard to stay on track?
 Listen to our podcast here.

 When you meet with your financial planner for the first time, you’ll be taken through the steps in the financial planning process.
-As your financial planner works with you to maximise your net worth and live financially the way you’ve always wanted to, you’ll be focussing on several key aspects of financial planning:
+The steps are explained below.
+The goal of your financial planner is to discuss how you can work together to maximise your net worth, protect your lifestyle and plan for a better, more secure future.

 At Northwood Financial Services we believe: